epsil/gll/README.md

 Continuation-passing style
 --------------------------

 So far, we have taken advantage of the fact that many grammars can be translated directly into a program.
-Such a program has a simple, hierarchical structure, with functions calling functions all the way down to the level of string matching.
-It returns either a single result, or no result at all.
+Such a program will have a straightforward, hierarchical structure, with functions calling functions all the way down to the level of string matching.
+It will either return a single result or no result at all.

 Not all grammars are this simple, however.
 Once we introduce recursion, there is not guarantee that the grammar will translate into a terminating program.
 Furthermore, grammars can be ambiguous: with several matching alternatives, a string can parsed in multiple, equally valid ways.
 For simplicity, our `alt` combinator only returned a single result (the first that matched).
 A more complete implementation would return the *set* of results.